 Zoom will probably compress the audio to MP4 format, which isn’t ideal.
 But for voice-only audio tracks, MP4 audio usually sounds fine.
 Just keep in mind that this is a compressed audio format, so it’s a good idea to convert from MP4 to WAV before doing any editing and only compress to MP3 or another format when you’re finished editing.
 That way you’re minimizing the amount of times you need to decompress and recompress the audio.

 7. When it’s time to record the interview, ask your guest to also click the “original sound” box atop their screen at the start of the interview, and also ask them to wear headphones during the interview.
+Note that sometimes this can cause problems where one or both of you will hear a digital echo of your own voice after you talk.
+If that happens, you can try adjusting various settings, but the quickest/easiest way to make it stop is to disable “original sound,” which may result in a lower-quality audio recording, but it’ll be far less distracting.

 It’s also a good idea to run through everything listed above in a test with a friend, colleague or family member before recording your first interview in order to familiarize yourself with the process.